-Police agencies reported a slight increase in violent crime along with a slight decrease in property crime in 2012, the FBI
+Police agencies reported a slight increase in violent crime along with a slight decrease in property crime in 2012, the FBI has announced.

 The number of violent crimes in the nation increased by 0.7 percent, while the number of property crimes cell 0.9 percent.
 The highest increase in violent crime came in the western region at 3.2 percent, according to the FBI's Uniform Crime Reporting (UCR) program.